Happy Labor Day!

 Warning.
 The cookies spread like crazy and brown to a point that might make you uncomfortable.
 In fact, you may think you’ve ruined the cookies, but don’t despair.
 Carefully move them to the cooling rack and let them cool completely before tasting.
 They are really good.
 They don’t have any brown sugar, but the sugar and butter caramelize a bit giving these wonderful sweet (and kind of salty) flavor.
 The edges are crispy, the centers are chewy and while the cookies look delicate, they should stack pretty easily.

-1/4 cup plus 2 tablespoons all purpose flour (gently spoon and sweep)
+- 1/4 cup plus 2 tablespoons all purpose flour (gently spoon and sweep or weigh 50 grams)

-1/4 cup plus 2 tablespooons old fashioned oats
+- 1/4 cup plus 2 tablespoons old fashioned oats